Muhammad1umer-tech/SQL_Music_Store_Analysis/README.md

 This project analyzes a music store dataset obtained from Kaggle, comprising multiple files, including customer, invoice, invoice_line, employee, genre, artist, track, album, and playlist.
 This project uses SQL to analyze the dataset of a music store.

 ---
->To start this project, begin by installing the SQL-supported Database Management System (DBMS).
+>To start this project, install the SQL-supported Database Management System (DBMS).
 Then, create a database and tables using the schema diagram provided.
 Import the CSV files from the dataset folder to populate the database with the necessary files.
 ---

 # Schema Diagram